dib-lab/2020-paper-sourmash-gather/manuscript.md

 | `gut real` (SRR5650070)  | 96,423     | 99     | 0% |
 | `oil well real` (SRR1976948) | 1235 | 135 | 0% |

-Table: metagenomes and min-set-cov. {#tbl:genbank-cover}
+Table: Four metagenomes and their estimated minimum set cover from GenBank. {#tbl:genbank-cover}

-In Table @tbl:genbank-cover, we show the results of running min-set-cov for four metagenomes against genbank - two mock communities (cite cite), one human gut microbiome data set from iHMP (cite), and an oil well sample (cite).
+In Table @tbl:genbank-cover, we show the results of running min-set-cov for four metagenomes against genbank - two mock communities [@https://www.zymoresearch.com/collections/zymobiomics-microbial-community-standards;@doi:10.1111/1462-2920.12086] one human gut microbiome data set from iHMP [@doi:10.1038/s41586-019-1238-8], and an oil well sample [@doi:10.1128/mBio.01669-15].
 Our implementation provides estimates for both the *total* number of genomes with substantial overlap to a query genome, and a *minimum list* of genomes that account for k-mers with overlap in the query metagenome (see Methods).

 We find many genomes with large overlaps for each metagenome, due to the redundancy of the reference database.
 For example, the zymo mock contains a *Salmonella* genome, and there are over 200,000 Salmonella genomes that match to it in Genbank.
-Likewise, the iHMP dataset contains many XYZ.
-Since neither the podar mock nor the oil well community contain genomes from species with substantial representation in genbank, they yield many fewer total overlapping genomes.
+Likewise, the iHMP dataset matches to over 75,000 *E. coli* genomes in GenBank.
+Since neither `podar mock` nor `oil well real` contain genomes from species with substantial representation in genbank, they yield many fewer total overlapping genomes.

-However, regardless of the number of genome with overlap, the estimated _minimum_ collection of genomes is always much smaller than the number of genomes with overlaps.
-In the cases where the k-mers in the metagenome are mostly identified, this is because of database redundancy: e.g. in the case of the zymo mock, the min-set-cov algorithm chooses only one Salmonella genome from the 200,000+ available.
-Conversely, in the case of the oil well sample, much of the sample is not identified, suggesting that the small size of the covering set is because much of the sample is not represented in the database.
+However, regardless of the number of genomes in the database with substantial overlap, the estimated _minimum_ collection of genomes is always much smaller than the number of genomes with overlaps.
+In the cases where the k-mers in the metagenome are mostly identified, this is because of database redundancy: e.g. in the case of `zymo mock`, the min-set-cov algorithm chooses only one Salmonella genome from the 200,000+ available.
+Conversely, in the case of `oil well real`, much of the sample is not identified, suggesting that the small size of the covering set is because much of the sample is not represented in the database.